marcb1387/reports/README.md

 **config.ini File Edits**

 You can edit the config.ini file to pick which items you would want in your report with true/false statements.
 You can also adjust the stardust for research.
 Stardust amounts will show anything Greater then and equal to the amount you enter.

+A Community Ad can be added to the end of the report see below for example.
+This will accept any text and Discord markdown for links/formatting for up to 2048 characters.
+If you do not wish you have an ad you can leave the ```Ad_Body``` blank and none will be added.

 ```
 [CONFIG]